Paper Reading

 Participation

-• Identify any disagreements in the understanding of the paper.
+• Discuss the reviews of the paper and identify any disagreements in the understanding of the paper.

 Grading

-Grade will be based on paper presentation, paper reviews, discussion participation, and leading paper discussions.
+Grade will be based on submissions and discussion participation.

 This document is inspired by similar approaches to paper discussion in other classes such as 1, and 2.